likecoin/likecoin-wordpress/likecoin/readme.txt

 - No user action required for continued operation

 = About the Future 3ook.com Version =
-The next major release will be a completely new 3ook.com plugin with:
+The next major release will be a new 3ook.com plugin with:
 - Book collection displays from 3ook.com
 - Book recommendation features
 - Enhanced discovery and community tools